Developments in the Byelorussian Patriarchate of St Andrew the First-Called Apostle

 Since the succession of Prince Edmond of Miensk to the position of Ecclesiast of All Byelorussia on the death of his adoptive father Prince Kermit in 2015, there has been an increase in the ecclesiastical activities in exile of the Patriarchate, these having been centred on missions in Brazil which have latterly expanded to other countries.

 With immediate effect, the position of the Patriarchate has reverted to the former status of a private ekklesia of the Royal House Polanie-Patrikios solely.
 As such, its only member of clergy is now the Prince of Miensk as its Ecclesiast.
-All former members of the clergy, all lay ministers and all attached missions have been released from the Patriarchate immediately and without canonical penalty.
-They are therefore free to re-organize themselves under a new canonical administration or to join other churches should they wish.
+All former members of the clergy, all lay ministers and all attached missions have now been released from the Patriarchate, and those clergy and missions who have wished to remain with our communion have been transferred to the Apostolic Episcopal Church and the Order of Antioch, where their ministry will continue.